 5. Do you accept insurance?

-The IPS Center does not work directly with insurance.
-We will provide you with a receipt at the end of each session that you may submit to your insurance company.
+Dr. Ivankovic works with Cigna insurance.
+For other out-of-network services, we will provide you with a receipt at the end of each session that you may submit to your insurance company.

 6. How long are sessions?